nvdomidi/repair/README.md

 - Use `repair.FindBorders` to find the hole loops.
 - Use `repair.FillHoleLiepa` to fill the loops found.
 You can choose the triangle weight calculation method to be either "area" or "angle", based on papers by: [Barequet & Sharir](https://dl.acm.org/doi/10.1016/0167-8396%2894%2900011-G) and [Peter Liepa](https://diglib.eg.org/handle/10.2312/SGP.SGP03.200-206), respectively.

-# Removing Self Intersections
+# 4. Removing Self Intersections

 The objective is to develop an algorithm that given the vertex coordinates of a pair of triangles, can determine whether they intersect or not.

+# 4.1.
+Intersection Configurations

 Triangle-triangle intersections in 3D space can have different configurations.
 If two triangles $T_0$ and $T_1$ exist on planes $P_0$ and $P_1$, the following cases (depending on design choices) can be identified as intersections:

 <ol>
 <li> Planes are equal, and one vertex from a triangle lies inside the other. </li>